ylang-ylang/mcp-sequential-thinking/README.md

 # How It Works

 The server maintains a history of thoughts and processes them through a structured workflow.
-Each thought is validated, categorized, and stored with relevant metadata for later analysis.
+Each thought is validated using Pydantic models, categorized into thinking stages, and stored with relevant metadata in a thread-safe storage system.
+The server automatically handles data persistence, backup creation, and provides tools for analyzing relationships between thoughts.

 ## Usage Guide